sujal1798/TicTacToe/README.md

 # TicTacToe
-Tic-Tac-Toe game built using JavaScript, featuring an interactive UI, real-time player moves, and win detection.
-Enjoy a seamless and fun experience playing against a friend!
+Tic-Tac-Toe game built using JavaScript, HTML, and CSS.
+The HTML file connects the game to the web, while the CSS enhances the interface for a better user experience.
+Enjoy an interactive and visually appealing gameplay!